 The Netherlands Travel Guide

 The German poet Heinrich Heine described the Netherlands as a place where “everything happens 50 years later than anywhere else”.
-One will reach quite an opposite conclusion if comes to check out the actual state of affairs.
+One can reach quite opposite conclusions when coming to check the true state of affairs.
 The Netherlands is usually associated with tulips, clogs footwear, windmills, and Gedoogcultuur or a culture of permissiveness.
 The country has much more to offer apart from that, however.

 The Netherlands has a comprehensive and efficient public transport system.
 All major cities have railway stations, while bus services serving all towns and villages.
 The comfortable Interliner long-distance buses connect destinations without rail links.
 Most intercity trains tickets in the Netherlands cost between 9-25 EUR, or even cheaper depending on the distance.
 Amsterdam to Utrecht is around 8 EUR and takes 27 minutes, Amsterdam to The Hague is around 11 EUR and takes 50 minutes, Amsterdam to Schiphol takes just 15 minutes.